evandhoffman/tautulli-exporter/README.md

 ## Grafana Dashboard

-A sample Grafana dashboard is provided in `grafana/dashboard.json`.
+A sample Grafana dashboard is provided in `tautulli-dashboard.json` (root).
+The dashboard focuses on content insights (Top Shows/Episodes, Top Users/Libraries) using **Stat/Gauge** panels (no tables) and displays duration metrics with the `dtdurations` unit for readable days/hours/minutes.

 ## License